Diversion for Assaulting Police Officers and Resisting Arrest

 - Assaulting or Resisting Constables

 As previously mentioned, offending against police officers is treated very seriously and spitting on an officer is simply not acceptable behaviour.
-However Jack was able to carefully craft and present the client’s instructions alongside extra support of the psychological document.
+However we were able to carefully craft and present the client’s instructions alongside extra support of the psychological document.

 Finally, the arresting police officer was persuaded and agreed to a diversion.
 A diversion notice was filed and the magistrate agreed to it as well.
 The client was granted diversion.